Mirantis/virtlet/docs/devel/build-tool.md

 or if `FORCE_UPDATE_IMAGE` is set to a non-empty value.
 This command requires `kubectl`.

+### prepare-all-nodes

+Makes all the worker nodes in the `kubeadm-dind-cluster` ready for Virtlet pod, but doesn't start Virtlet pod on them (it doesn't apply `extraRuntime=virtlet` label).
+This is done automatically for the Virtlet node during `start-dind`, but it's necessary to do so for all the worker nodes for Virtlet e2e config test to pass.

 ### vsh

 Starts an interactive shell using build container.
 Useful for debugging.